TriKro/rsb-content/part6-evaluative_product_experiment/dashboards.md

 ## In Brief

 A dashboard is a simple view of product metrics that shows the general health and viability of the product.
-While more detailed metrics are generally used to analyze the results of a specific feature level experiment, a dashboard can indicate when complex factors are impacting the product.
+While more detailed metrics are generally used to analyze the results of a specific feature-level experiment, a dashboard can indicate when complex factors are impacting the product.
 For example, competitor behaviors, seasonality, or multiple conflicting experiments.

 ## Helps Answer
  * What is going on in the business right now?